gwsystems/aWsm/doc/abi.md

 The aWsm compiler expects a WebAssembly module to declare a single WebAssembly memory.
 Zero or multiple memories cause the compiler to panic.
 The compiler transforms the initial and max WebAssembly pages values provided in this WebAssembly instruction into the LLVM constant globals `starting_pages` and `max_pages`.
 If a max value is not provided, the value defaults to zero, which indicates that there is no cap.

-The compiler generates an initialization function for each defined segment in the format `init_memory_offset_0`, `init_memory_offset_1`, etc. **UNCLEAR WHAT THIS DOES**
+The compiler generates an initialization function for each defined segment in the format `init_memory_offset_0`, `init_memory_offset_1`, etc. They return the target offset where the associated segment should be copied into the Linear Memory, respectively.

 It also generates a `populate_memory` function, which:

-1. Calls the offset functions above to somehow get the target offset in the linear memory
+1. Calls the offset functions above to get the target offset in the linear memory
 2. generates globals at `init_vector_0`, `init_vector_1`, etc. containing to data segment we want to write to linear memory
 3. calls an undefined external symbol `initialize_region` for each offset/data pair to copy the data stored in `init_vector_0` to the target offset returned by `init_memory_offset_0`.